[Image: Text “Raising Luminaries Resource Roundup May” set against a background of a rainy window pane]

 - Discuss: What natural resources do we share with birds?

-- How do humans rely on birds to survive?
+- Discuss: How do humans rely on birds to survive?

-- If you have a garden or personal yard, what are 1-3 habits you can start to make it a safe space for birds?
+- If you have a garden or personal yard, one-day project can you start to make it a safe space for birds?

 - If you don’t have control over an outside space, who can you talk to about your local school, store owner, or park to create a pocket haven for birds?